 New Short Course on Digital Technology: Technical Issues, Ethical Challenges, and Societal Impacts

-Digital technology, often perceived as intangible, has growing environmental, economic, and soci
+Digital technology, often perceived as intangible, has growing environmental,

-, amplified by the development of artificial intelligence and related infrastructure.
+artificial intelligence and related infrastructure.

-This short training course helps participants understand the challenges and limitations involved, while emphasizing practical recommendations and actionable solutions for taking action—both individually and collectively—as part of a commitment to sustainable development and corporate social responsibility.
+This short training course helps participants understand the challenges and limitations involved, while emphasizing practical recommendations and actionable solutions for taking action—both individually and collectively—as part of a commitment to sustainable development and social responsibility.

 Objective